camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 ---

 {{< note title="Camunda discontinues the maintenance of the Camunda RPA bridge." class="warning" >}}
-Camunda Automation Platform 7.19 is the last release maintaining compatibility with the Camunda RPA bridge.
-Camunda Automation Platform 7.19 and Camunda RPA bridge will be maintained for another 18 months until Oct 2024.
+Camunda 7.19 is the last release maintaining compatibility with the Camunda RPA bridge.
+Camunda 7.19 and Camunda RPA bridge will be maintained for another 18 months until Oct 2024.

 The Camunda RPA Bridge is replaced by RPA [Out-of-the-box Connectors](https://docs.camunda.io/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview/) in Camunda 8.
 {{< /note >}}